msuscens/Kitty-Masters/README.md

     a.
 Replace constructor with 'initialize()' function, adding 'intializer' modifier (from OZ 'Initializable' base contract).
 (And taking care to mannually call the initialzers of all parent contracts.)
     b.
-Reworked the KittyContract's inherritence hierarchy (and interface) to compile with OZ Upgradeable base contract versions for ERC721 (ERC721Upgradeable) and Ownable (OwnableUpgradeable), these are under:
+Reworked the KittyContract's inheritance hierarchy (and interface) to compile with OZ Upgradeable base contract versions for ERC721 (ERC721Upgradeable) and Ownable (OwnableUpgradeable), these are under:
         @openzeppelin/contracts-upgradeable/ subdirectories.